Complexity Results for MCMC derived from Quantitative Bounds

 \begin{remark} In the proof of \cref{thm_new_drift}, the generalized drift condition in \cref{new_drift_cond} essentially implies a traditional drift condition in \cref{eq_old_drift} for a constructed ``restricted'' Markov chain only on the ``large set'' $R_0$.
 The first two terms in the upper bound \cref{new_quant_bound} are indeed an upper bound on the total variation distance of this constructed ``restricted'' Markov chain.
-Note that the general idea of studying the restriction of a Markov chain to some ``good'' subset of the state space has appeared in the literature, such as \cite{Martin2000,Dyer2003,Jerrum2004,Efthymiou2016,Mangoubi2017} and the references therein, in which different ways of restrictions have been considered for different reasons.
-The goal of considering this ``restricted'' chain is to obtain better control on the dependence on $n$ and $p$ for the upper bound. \end{remark}
+Note that the general idea of studying the restriction of a Markov chain to some ``good'' subset of the state space has appeared in the literature, such as \cite{Martin2000,Dyer2003,Jerrum2004,Efthymiou2016,Mangoubi2017,Rudolf2018,Medina-Aguayo2019} and the references therein, in which different ways of restrictions have been considered for different reasons. {For example, \citet{Bou-Rabee2013} studied the rate of convergence of the MALA algorithm by a similar argument, which is later extended in \cite{Eberle2014} to study contraction rate in Wasserstein distance w.r.t.~ Gaussian reference measure.
+However, the argument in \cite{Bou-Rabee2013} is only for the MALA algorithm and the proof technique is by constructing a restricted chain.
+Comparing with \cite{Bou-Rabee2013}, our \cref{thm_new_drift} is for general MCMC algorithms with weaker conditions in (C1) and (C1').
+In the proof, we use either a trace chain or a restricted chain depending on which condition is satisfied.
+Most importantly, the motivation of this work is to obtain tight complexity bound which is quite different from \cite{Bou-Rabee2013}.
+In \cref{thm_new_drift}, the goal of considering a ``good'' subset of the state space is to obtain better control on the dependence on $n$ and $p$ for the upper bound.} \end{remark}

 \begin{remark} The last two terms in the upper bound \cref{new_quant_bound} give an upper bound of the probability that the Markov chain will visit $R_0^c$ starting from either the initial distribution $\nu$ or the stationary distribution $\pi$.
-Therefore, the proposed method in \cref{thm_new_drift} is a generalized version of the classic drift-and-minorization method \cite{Rosenthal1995a} by allowing the drift condition is established on a chosen ``large set''.
-Indeed, if we choose $R_0=\mathcal{X}$, then \cref{new_quant_bound} reduces to

-This bound is almost the same as \cite[Theorem 12]{Rosenthal1995a}, except slightly tighter due to the terms $\alpha^{rk}$. \end{remark}
+Therefore, the proposed method in \cref{thm_new_drift} is a generalized version of the classic drift-and-minorization method \cite{Rosenthal1995a} by allowing the drift condition to be established on a chosen ``large set''. {Indeed, if we choose $R_0=\mathcal{X}$, then \cref{new_quant_bound} is almost the same as \cref{eq_rosenthal95bound}, except slightly tighter due to the terms $\alpha^{rk}$.} \end{remark}